sdsc-hpc-training-org/Expanse-Notebooks/README.md

 Alternatively, relaunch the Jupyter Notebook environment using a Conda environment or a Singularity Container to include the necessary dependencies.

 This ensures the proper setup of packages and an optimized environment for running your notebooks.

+## GPU Configuration

+**Partition and GPU Allocation**
+-`--partition`:  Specifies the partition to use, such as `gpu -shared` -`--gpus `:  Defines the number of GPUs to allocate for the job.

+For example, the following command launches a job with 2 GPUs, 16 GB of memory, and a time limit of 30 minutes:
+`galyleo launch --account abc123 --partition gpu --gpus 2 --memory 16`

+**Software Environment for Jupyter Notebooks**

+i) Using environment modules

+To load GPU and Anaconda3 environments using module commands:
+`--env-modules`: Load the module `gpu/0.17.3b` and `anaconda3/2021.05`.
+This will ensure that GPU resources and necessary packages are available.

+Example command:
+ `galyleo launch --account abc123 --partition gpu --gpus 2 --memory 16 --time-limit 00:30:00 --env-modules gpu/0.17.3b,anaconda3/2021.05`

+ii) Singularity Contanier

+You can also use a Singularity container with GPU resources.
+Specify the container image using the `--sif` option and load the necessary modules:
+ `--env-modules singularitypro --sif /cm/shared/apps/containers/singularity/pytorch/pytorch-latest.sif --bind /expanse,/scratch`

+iii) Anaconda
+To set up an Anaconda environment for GPU computing, refer to this [Repository](https://github.com/sbl-sdsc/df-parallel).
+The repository includes an `environment-gpu.yml` file, which installs cuDF and Dask-cuDF packages for running Jupyter Notebooks on GPU.

+You can use the following command to specify the Conda environment:

+`--conda-env df-parallel-gpu --conda-yml "${HOME}/df-parallel/environment-gpu.yml"`